peterjuskiewicz/appointedd/README.md

 3. Get full intervals
 4. Format the return value to represent range string as ISO 8601

-It was the most complex question and I'm sure there's space for refactioring and improving this solution.
+It was the most complex question and I'm sure there's space for refactoring and improving this solution.

 ### Tests